quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 The frontend will be setup using NVM & NPM for Vite and Vue.
 The backend will be using Poetry for Django.
 This section details what each version manager & configuration file needs to have as well as every additional file necessary and what each of those files needs to have in it.

 #### Poetry
-These are all of the dependencies we'll install
+These are all the dependencies we'll install
 * Python 3.11+
 * Django 5.0.2+
 * Requests 2.31.0+